dxw/brandbook/docs/brandbook.md

 If you find they aren't quite right for your presentation, ask for assistance in [the #helpmedesign channel in Slack](https://dxw.slack.com/messages/C8Q0WJ10S).

+# Social media

+We're growing a folder of [imagery for use across social media](https://drive.google.com/drive/u/0/folders/12tYJmJikieUnQ3Owkpyr5_6EIUvM7Lgd).
+If you need something created, look here first to see if something close to your requirements already exists.
+If not, ask for assistance in [the #helpmedesign channel in Slack](https://dxw.slack.com/messages/C8Q0WJ10S).

+The vertical versions of our [logos](#logos) work best for social media avatars, when the images are mostly small, and square/circular.

+Use the horizontal versions of the [logos](#logos) for featured imagery.

 # Stickers

 We have a folder of [sticker artwork on Google Drive](https://drive.google.com/drive/u/0/folders/0B-QLubnLOpX0RVZCOWtDWVgyZnc).